rokath/trice/docs/TraceWithTrice.md

 ###  5.7. <a name='Labeledchannelscolorandloglevels'></a>Labeled channels, color and log levels

 You can label each *Trice* with a channel specifier to [colorize](./TriceColor.md) the output.
-This is free of any runtime costs because the channel specifiers are part of the log format strings, which never get to the target.
+This is free of any runtime costs because the channel strings part of the log format strings, which are not compiled into the target.
+The **trice** tool will strip full lowercase channel descriptors from the format string after setting the appropriate color.

-Many logger use so called log levels and offer a log level setting like "log all above **INFO**" for example.
-The *Trice* channels can cover that but they can do even better: First you can [define](../internal/emitter/lineTransformerANSI.go) any "log levels" you need and use them as *Trice* channels.
-Further you can assign each of these "log levels" an ID range and than use a level mechanism on the target side to decide which IDs are transmitted.
-I see no need to implement that right now, because the runtime and bandwidth costs are so small for each *Trice* and the **trice** tool is much better in selecting what to display (`-pick` and `-ban` switches) and no back channel is needed.
-Also a **trice** tool log level switch can use the channel position inside ColorChannels if someone needs that.
-BTW: The **trice** tool will strip full lowercase channel strings from the format string after setting the appropriate color.
+Loggers use log levels and offer a setting like "log all above **INFO**" for example.
+The *Trice* channels can cover that but can do better: Inside [emitter.ColorChannels](../internal/emitter/lineTransformerANSI.go) all common log levels defined as *Trice* channels alongside with user channels.
+The user can adjust this.
+The **trice** tool has the `-pick` and `-ban` switches to control the display in detail.
+Also a `-logLevel` switch is usable to determine a display threshold as channel position inside ColorChannels.

+If a target side log level control is needed, a **trice** tool extension could each of these log level channels assign an ID range and a target side log threshold can control which IDs are transmitted.
+No need to implement that right now, because the runtime and bandwidth costs are so small for each *Trice* and a back control path is needed which is better designed by the user.
+Also the [IDManagement](./TriceIDManagement.md) would get more complex.

 ###  5.8. <a name='CompiletimeenabledisableTRICEmacrosonfilelevel'></a>Compile time enable/disable `TRICE` macros on file level